 - Avoidants tend to be closer to their friends than romantic relationship partners.
 It’s hard to tell if the closeness you feel with an avoidant ex is a friend-connection or a romantic connection.

 - Avoidants flirt with an ex they have no intentions of going back to.
 To them it’s “harmless” because there is no real intimacy or commitment.
 They can flirt hard one day and disappear the next and not feel anything.

 That said, there are differences that I’ve observed between an avoidant ex who wants to start as friends and see where things go, and an avoidant only sees you as a friend.
 Here I’ll focus on the 5 things you say your fearful avoidant ex leaning dismissive does that make you question whether you’re in an avoidant friend zone or if this is an avoidant ex’s way of starting as friends and see where things go.

 An avoidant ex will distance from time to time, the difference between an avoidant friend zone and starting as friends is that an avoidant who wants to start as friends reaches out more often and consistently.
 If they don’t hear from you after a period of time (established pattern), they’ll reach out.
 An avoidant who’s only interested in being friends will always wait for you to reach out; and if you don’t reach out, they’ll let you go.

 And when you’re in an avoidant friend zone, you will feel like they’re just being polite and not interested in engaging you in conversation.
-An avoidant who wants to start as friends engages more.
-Text messages are longer, they respond quickly and actually show interest in what’s going on with you and in your life.
+An avoidant who wants to start as friends engages more – text messages are longer, they respond quickly and actually show interest in what’s going on with you and in your life.

 This is why I encourage my clients to look for patterns and not just isolated behaviour to predict if an avoidant will re-engage.
 It’s also why I’m available to my clients 24/5 to help stabilize their anxiety, so they don’t freak out and self-sabotage when an avoidant pulls away or distances temporarily.